trilemma-dev/SwiftAuthorizationSample/README.md

 required by your app.
 This way if an exploit exists it limits the damage.
 In the sample while the helper tool uses `Process` to run executables as root, it does not honor requests for any arbitrary executable - only those specified in the `AllowedCommand` enum are run.

+### Security in Depth - Preventing Downgrade Attacks
+If you discover your app has an exploit which attackers can use to communicate with your helper tool (and thererefor perform privileged operations) it is of course obvious you should fix the security vulnerability in a future update of your app.

+What may be less obvious is it's also important that your app update contain a new version of privileged helper tool and that this helper tool be updated on end users' Macs.
+The helper tool does not need any code changes, it just needs to be a new version such that it will accepted as an update.

+If there's no code change, why is this needed?
+This is because while the code has not changed, the `SMAuthorizedClients` entry in its info property list will have.
+Every time the project is built, the `PropertyListModifier.swift` build script includes a requirement that the app have a minimum version of the current version being built.
+This requirement is also used by `SecureXPC` so this means older versions of the app can't communicate with newer versions of the helper tool.
+By updating helper tool, you'll be preventing attackers from subverting your security fix by running an older version of your app and then exploiting it as before in order to communicate with the helper tool.

 ## Determining a Helper Tool's Install Status
 Apple does not provide an API to determine the install status of a helper tool.
 However, this can still be achieved.
 See